 Whilst deciding on the sentence, Im Ba Reun had considered reducing it with the reason of weak-mindedness born from the desolate conditions he was living under and the shock suffered from his mother’s suicide.
 In the end, though, he couldn’t justify it.
-Im Ba Reun believed the defendant had a high chance of reoffending judging for his 26 previous charges off assault.
+Im Ba Reun believed the defendant had a high chance of reoffending judging from his 26 previous charges of assault.
 Such people must take responsibility.
-What’s more, unlike Park Cha Oh Reum’s case where the elderly man have yet to hurt anyone, the elderly man in Im Ba Reun’s case have.
+What’s more, unlike Park Cha Oh Reum’s case where the elderly man have yet to hurt anyone, the elderly man in Im Ba Reun’s case has.

 Im Ba Reun exercises compassionate and is slapped with deception